yesbabylon/b2/DOC/folder-structure-proposals.md

 If you only do three actions now:

-1. Fix docs vs real folders (`utils` → `scripts`).
+1. Enforce `<scope>-<resource_name>-<action>.sh` for new scripts.
-2. Simplify Docker image path naming (`docked-*` cleanup + typo fix).
+2. Audit external automation for references to legacy script names.
-3. Split `conf/` into dedicated top-level domains (`infra/security/nginx/systemd/templates`).
+3. Keep the README script inventory synchronized with the real `scripts/` folder.

-These three changes will reduce cognitive load significantly without changing product behavior.
+These three changes establish a predictable operator interface without breaking existing automation.